 How does it work?

-2. Use your phone to verify your identity
+2. Use the Duo Mobile App to verify your identity

 Authentication Options

-• Passcodes – The DUO Mobile app will also generate a passcode.
+• Passcodes – The Duo Mobile App will also generate a passcode.
 This option doesn’t require wifi or data, so it is an option if you have limited or no cell/internet service.
-To get your passcode, open the DUO Mobile app and tap on the UWA logo.
+To get your passcode, open the Duo Mobile App and tap on the UWA logo.
 When logging in, choose the passcode option and enter the code to log in.
-If you don’t have your device, you may call the Office of Information Technology at 205-652-3565 to have a one-time passcode generated for you.
+If you don’t have your device, you may call the One Stop at 205-652-3800 to have a one-time passcode generated for you.

 Why do I need this?